The Bankrate promise

 Admittedly, that’s a worst-case scenario.
 But be aware that if home values fall, your house could be worth less than all the outstanding mortgage(s) on it, a situation known as “being underwater.”
 This means you owe more than your home’s worth — you have “negative equity,” in real estate-lending lingo.

-In some parts of the country, the share of seriously underwater homes – defined as having a balance of loans that are worth at least 25 percent more than the actual property value – has already been rising.
-For example, according to a recent report from ATTOM, more than 7 percent of mortgaged homes in Missouri fell into the seriously underwater category in the fourth quarter – up from 5.2 percent just a quarter earlier.
+In some parts of the country, the share of seriously underwater homes – defined as having a balance of loans that are worth at least 25 percent more than the actual property value – is troubling.
+For example, according to a recent report from ATTOM, more than 10 percent of mortgaged homes in Louisiana fell into the seriously underwater category in the second quarter of 2023.
+However, the potential for a wave of foreclosures is very low: Less than 3 percent of all properties with a mortgage fall into the “seriously underwater” category.

+The point is simple: Be mindful of the trajectory of housing prices in your area, and don’t take on more debt if you’re concerned that your property value has the potential to drop.
 No one is predicting a Great Recession-like crash in the housing market.
-But the point is: Nothing rises forever, and it’s dangerous to take on excess debt on the assumption that it does.
+But nothing rises forever, and it’s dangerous to take on excess debt on the assumption that it does.

 How to get the best home equity lending rate